 Quel Amour!
 (Annick Goutal)- A surprising choice for me, as the fruity element is quite prominent.
 But those are lovely red fruit (yet I dislike Goutal's Petite Cherie), the official notes says something about currants, but to me it's pomegranate beautifully blended with rose and peony.
 It's an intoxicating sunny fragrance with an incredible staying power on my skin.

 Eau d'Hadrien (Annick Goutal)- Lemon and Cypress, fun and uncomplicated.
 Wonderful to wear first thing in the morning before doing stuff around the house.
 It has no staying power unless layered with something else.
 My little discovery is how good it is combined with Serge Luten's Un Bois Vanille.

 Nuit du Hadrien (Annick Goutal)- Hadrien's grown-up, wickedly sexy sister.
-It's definitely very ambery and lasts much longer.
-I think I'll be wearing it quite often for fall mornings.
+My choice for a fall morning.

 Monyette Paris- Everyone is more beautiful when wearing this.
-One of my staples this summer, as I've predicted here.
+One of my staples this summer, just as I've predicted.

 Serge Lutens- Un bois Vanille and Cedre.
 Neither one is your typical summer perfume.
 So what?